lirbank/preview-branches-with-cloudflare/README.md

 ### Production flow

 1. Push to the default Git branch (`main`).
-2. The Cloudflare GitHub App triggers a production build, which runs `bun run scripts/deploy.ts`.
+2. The Cloudflare GitHub App triggers a production build, which runs `scripts/deploy.ts`.
 3. The script deletes any Hyperdrive config whose Neon branch no longer exists.
 4. It finds Neon's default branch and fetches its pooled and unpooled connection URIs.
 5. It upserts a Hyperdrive config named `preview-branches-with-cloudflare--production` pointing at the unpooled URI.